-The ClassB DifferenceClassB® has earned the Boy Scouts of America® Quality Licensee award for every single year it has been available, which is more than any other BSA® licensee!
+The ClassB DifferenceClassB® has earned the Boy Scouts of America® Quality Licensee award every year it has been available - more than any other BSA® licensee!
 Our high regard for quality is another reason why ClassB® is the best choice to make

 Your Pinewood Derby a Success

 ClassB is an Official Licensee of the Boy Scouts of America

 Boy Scouts of America®, the Universal Emblem, Arrow of Light®, Badges of Rank, Boy Scout™, Cub Scout™, Scouting®, Venturing® and all related marks are either registered trademarks or trademarks of the Boy Scouts of America in the United States and/or other countries.
 Manufactured under license from the Boy Scouts of America.
 All rights reserved.